Senate Square, Helsinki: Contemporary role

-Today, the Senate Square is one of the main tourist attractions of Helsinki.
-Various art happenings, ranging from concerts to snow buildings to controversial snow board happenings, have been set up on the Senate Square.
-In Autumn 2010 a United Buddy Bears exhibition with 142 bears was displayed on the historic square.
+Today, Senate Square is one of the main tourist attractions of Helsinki.
+Various art events, ranging from concerts, snow buildings to controversial snow boarding activities, have been set up on Senate Square.
+In Autumn 2010, a United Buddy Bears exhibition with 142 bears was displayed on the historic square.

-Digital carillon music (Senaatintorin ääni) is played daily at 17:49 at the Senate Square.
+Digital carillon music (Senaatintorin ääni) is played daily at 17:49 at Senate Square.
 The sound installation was composed by Harri Viitanen, composer and organist of Helsinki Cathedral, and Jyrki Alakuijala, Doctor of Technology.
 The optimal listening position is at the proximity of the square's central monument, the bronze statue of Alexander II.

-Several buildings near the Senate Square are managed by the government real estate provider, Senate Properties.
+Several buildings near Senate Square are managed by the government real estate provider, Senate Properties.
 At the northwest corner there are four short pillars erected each winter to protect the memorial plate of the Ulrika Eleonora church from snow plows.

-The site aspires to get on the World Heritage Site but a single building in its southwest corner prevents it.
+The site aspires to be designated as a World Heritage Site, but a single building in its southwest corner prevents it.